mekane/game-rank-algorithms/README.md

 and does the next step of the loop on it.
 Will need a fairly small list of data points and a manual step-through of the sort algorithm to test against.

+Read up on iterative merge sort, which is what I want - a non-recursive version.
+Messed around with it on paper since most of the explanations get real obtuse real fast.
+They all start out with a very generic description and then jump immediately to defining variables called L, R, m, n, i, j, A, and B without explaining what those are for.
+Very annoying.

+Made a file called iterativeMergeSort with a test file just to build the function to do it so I get a good grip on the loops.
+Then I'll be able to build the step-by-step state of doing it.